sphinx.ext.autosummary – Gera resumos autodoc

 :nosignatures:

-• You can specify a custom template with the template option.
+Specify a custom template for rendering the summary.
 For example,

 .. autosummary::